craftpulse/craft-shortlink/README.md

 # craft-shortlink plugin for Craft CMS 3.x

-A plugin to use your own subdomain as a url shortener
+A plugin to generate editable short urls from entries

 ![Screenshot](resources/img/plugin-logo.png)